kaiwangic/gaohaoyang.github.io/page/4about.md

 {:toc}

 ## About Me
-Dr. Kai Wang received PhD in Engineering from Imperial College London.
+Dr. Kai Wang received his PhD in Engineering from Imperial College London.
 Currently he works in Data Science Department at Didi Chuxing.

 ## 关于我